 From Kyoto Station: JPY 200 / 10 mins

-Nara is one of the most popular day trips from Osaka or Kyoto.
-It’s an historically significant city famous for its free-roaming sika deer and wealth of traditional temples and shrines.
+The former ancient capital of Nara is one of the most popular day trips from Osaka or Kyoto.
+It’s an historic city that’s famous for its free-roaming sika deer and wealth of traditional temples and shrines.

 Nara once served as Japan’s first permanent capital.
 It became the country’s seat of government in 710 and held that distinction until 784 when the capital was moved to Nagaoka.
 It stayed there for ten years before being moved to Kyoto where it remained for the next thousand plus years.